Our use of Cookies

 This scheme is designed to facilitate the export of produce and cut flower consignments destined for export and has been implemented to address the expected increase in export demand.

-Official inspections will be carried out by an authorised person(s) to ensure any consignments exported under the scheme meet the requirements of the importing country.
+Delegated official inspections will be carried out by an authorised person(s) to ensure any consignments exported under the scheme meet the requirements of the importing country.

 PHEATS does not cover any matters other than those relating to plant health, for example marketing, human or animal health matters.